themiscadiz/Final-dwd/README.md

 <!-- It is good practice to add an about or summary -->
 ## About
-The website start with a selection of four animals to choose. after you click in your favorite animal the user would be able to confirm that they already vote for a specidfic animal.
-Also, you can see how many votes each animal has in total an compare their percentage of cast votes to the other animals.
-The website use node.js to create the database and use persisten data.
+The website starts with a selection of four animals to choose from.
+After you click on your favorite animal, the user will see a confirmation that they already voted for a specidfic animal.
+Also, you can see how many votes each animal has in total and compare their percentage of votes to the other animals.
+The website uses node.js to create the database and have persistent data.

 <!-- It is essential to describe how to set up your project -->
 ## Setup